shijistar/enum-plus/README.md

 const WeekEnum = Enum(weekInit);
 ```

+### Why did all enum types become `any` after upgrading to version 3.0?

+This is due to incorrect configuration in `tsconfig.json`.
+Please read the [Migration Guide](./docs/migration-guide-v2-to-v3.md#upgrade-typescript) carefully.

 ### I saw in the release notes that you made Jest and Playwright share the same set of test code, which is interesting.
 Can you introduce how to achieve this?